Top Attractions in Lisbon: 2025 Travel Guide

 The oldest church in Lisbon, this Romanesque-Gothic cathedral has withstood earthquakes, conquests, and time itself.
 Step inside and you’ll feel its age—not in dust, but in depth.

-What to Experience: Golden light filtering through rose windows and a crypt that speaks in whispers.
+Soverra Tip: Take a moment to admire the golden light filtering through rose windows and a crypt that speaks in whispers.

 Alfama Heights